luciancooper/cli-screencast/website/docs/captureCallback.md

 #### `capture.setTitle(title, icon)` «`(title, icon?) => void`»  {#capture.setTitle}

 Set the title and icon of the terminal window in the recorded capture.
-The `title` argument must be a `string`, while the optional `icon` argument can be either an icon id `string` (see available icons [here](window-icons.md)), or `true`, in which case the value of `title` will be used as the icon id.
+The `title` argument must be a `string`, while the optional `icon` argument can be either an icon id `string` (see available icons [here](window.md#icon-keywords)), or `true`, in which case the value of `title` will be used as the icon id.

+Under the hood, this is just a convenience function that writes OSC escape sequences to change the window title and icon.
+See the [window title and icon configuration section](window.md#title-and-icon) for more info.

 #### `capture.createInterface(options)` «`(options?) => Interface`» {#capture.createInterface}